 Brooklyn Botanic Garden (Above)

 With 150 acres of rolling lawns, sweeping views, formal gardens and magnificent mansions as your muse, Glenmere Mansion can conjure up many unique wedding experiences.
-The former industrial titan's estate turned posh boutique hotel has hosted tented weddings for 400 on the Meadow, and also been used as a private country estate for a more hushed-over wedding weekend.
-No matter the celebration size, the common denominator here is luxe—the self-proclaimed "classic 19-suite playpen" has been lovingly remodeled for today's most discerning clientele with a full service spa, turkish baths and helicopter landing pad for guests.
-Glenmere is just a 50 mile hop, skip and a (Catskill) jump from Manhattan.
+The former industrial titan's estate turned posh boutique hotel has hosted tented weddings for 400 on the Meadow and also been used as a private country estate for a more hushed-over wedding weekend.
+No matter the celebration size, the common denominator here is luxe—the self-proclaimed "classic 19-suite playpen" has been lovingly remodeled for today's most discerning clientele with a full-service spa, Turkish baths, and a helicopter landing pad for guests.
+Glenmere is just a 50-mile hop, skip and a (Catskill) jump from Manhattan.